UpendoVentures/Upendo-Dnn-Prompt/README.md

 Please see the [Upendo Prompt project wiki](https://github.com/UpendoVentures/Upendo-Dnn-Prompt/wiki) for usage details.

-This project was originally created for and used to present how to create prompts in DNN for the built-in command line interface used by superusers.
+This project was originally created by [Upendo Ventures](https://upendoventures.com/What/CMS/DNN) for and used to present how to create prompts in DNN for the built-in command line interface used by superusers.

 ---------------------------------------------